THE REVERSE-FUNNEL STRATEGY

 Removed the silent default — required explicit fulfillment selection.
 Replaced dropdowns with visual fulfillment cards (installer partners, Ship-to, Pick-up).
 Swapped the swipe calendar for a traditional full-view calendar.

 Eliminated accidental fulfillment selections and calendar confusion.
-Users now make intentional choices earlier in the checkout flow, reducing backtracking and cart abandonment.
+By forcing intentional selection earlier in the flow, we drastically reduced downstream cart abandonment and backtracking.

 Before